Boeing AH-64 Apache: Into production

 In 1981, three pre-production AH-64As were handed over to the U.S. Army for Operational Test II.
-The Army testing was successful, but afterward it was decided to upgrade to the more powerful T700-GE-701 version of engine, rated at 1690 shp.
+The Army testing was successful, but afterward it was decided to upgrade to the more powerful T700-GE-701 variant of engine, rated at 1690 shp.
 The AH-64 was named the Apache in late 1981, after the Apache tribe, following the tradition of naming Army helicopters after Native American tribes.
 It was approved for full-scale production in 1982.
 In 1983, the first production helicopter was rolled out at Hughes Helicopter's facility at Mesa, Arizona.
 Hughes Helicopters was purchased by McDonnell Douglas for $470 million in 1984.
 The helicopter unit later became part of The Boeing Company with the merger of Boeing and McDonnell Douglas in August 1997.
 In 1986, the incremental or flyaway cost for the AH-64A was $7M and the average unit cost was approximately $13.9M based on total costs.

 A 1985 Department of Defense engineering analysis by the inspector general's office reported that significant design deficiencies still needed to be addressed by the contractor.
 The Army project manager Col. William H. Forster published a list of 101 action items.
 In 1986, the four 22-foot-long main rotor blades, each made from steel and composite material glued together to maximize strength and minimize weight by the Composite Structures Division of Alcoa Composites, were added to the list.
 The steel-composite rotors could not meet the Army specification for a life of 1500 flight hours, and needed replacement after just 146 hours.
 After six changes to the design, the rotor blade life was extended to 1400 hours by early 1991.

 As of 2024, the AH-64E is being produced at an economical rate of 82 aircraft a year.
 Boeing states that the minimum sustainment rate for the aircraft is 48 per year while current tooling and space allows for up to 98 aircraft to be manufactured per year.
 The U.S. Army states that with additional investment and labor, production could be raised to 144 aircraft per year.